Nathan Goshen: Career

 In 2010, Goshen wrote for Roni Dalumi's album Ktzat Acheret the songs "Ktzat Acheret and "Kach O Kach".
-The songs released as singles and had been successful.
+The songs were released as singles and had been successful.
 At the end of the same year Goshen wrote to the Israeli singer Liran Danino the song "Ada'in Rek", this song had been successful also, and was introduced at the top of the record charts.

 In 2011 Goshen featured on the single "How to Feel Alive" by Skazi.
 At the same year he released his first singles as singer.
-The songs "Kol Ma She'yesh Li" and "Eifo At" was introduced at the top of the record charts, and brang to Goshen's winning the title "Discovery of the Year" in the Israeli Annual Hebrew Song Chart of the radio station Galgalatz.
+The songs "Kol Ma She'yesh Li" and "Eifo At" were introduced at the top of the record charts, and brought to Goshen's winning the title "Discovery of the Year" in the Israeli Annual Hebrew Song Chart of the radio station Galgalatz.
 His song "Gvulot Higayon" won the 4th place in the yearly annual of Galgalatz.
-Additional song of Goshen that was famous at the same year was "Shniya Ve'od Achat" that he wrote to Boaz Ma'uda.
+Another song of Goshen that became famous in the same year was "Shniya Ve'od Achat" that he wrote to Boaz Ma'uda.
 Goshen's debut album, Nathan Goshen, was released in November 2011.
-In the album included Goshen's singles who was released before, and also two singles was released after the album release, "Yode'a" and "Panim Acherot".
+In the album included Goshen's singles that were released before, and also two singles that were released after the album release, "Yode'a" and "Panim Acherot".

 In March 2013, Goshen released his second album, Bein Kol Hare'ashim.

-In July 2015 Goshen released the third single from his third album "Thinking About it (Let It Go), the song became certified platinum in the Netherlands, and certified gold in Norway, Denmark and Sweden.
+In July 2015 Goshen released the third single from his third album "Thinking About it (Let It Go)", the song became certified platinum in the Netherlands, and certified gold in Norway, Denmark and Sweden.

-In 4 August 2015 Goshen released his third album, Dabri Iti Yoter.
+On 4 August 2015 Goshen released his third album, Dabri Iti Yoter.